World Cup roars into knockout phase

 "But he's in another category.
 Still, it's great to join the list of players that have achieved such feats."

-Mbappe was born in the Paris suburbs in 1998, the year Les Bleus secured their first World Cup title under captain Didier Deschamps.
+Mbappe was born in 1998, the year Les Bleus secured their first World Cup title under captain Didier Deschamps.

-Deschamps -- now manager -- praised his team's character to fight back from 2-1 down.
+Deschamps, now national manager, praised his team's character to fight back from 2-1 down.

 "If I am a coach it is because I want to live this: a full stadium, highly experienced teams.
 Our team is much younger, but it's there," Deschamps said.